AlphaTechnolog/dotfiles/.github/README.md

 ```

 > It could throws some errors, make sure you have the correct dependencies for st like `harfbuzz` and `imlib2` (if not luck, try installing the `-dev` or `-devel` pkgs)

+### Enjoy

+That's all!
+Now enjoy with this configuration!

 ## Tips